lukeozga/github-ioc/README.md

 terraform apply
 ```

->> At this point to rotate the key you can run `ssh-keygen -q -t rsa -N '' -f ~/.ssh/id_rsa <<<y >/dev/null 2>&1` to create new key pair which will overwrite the existing one and run `terraform apply` to update public key in your Github account.
+>> At this point to rotate the key you can run `ssh-keygen -q -t rsa -N '' -f ~/.ssh/id_rsa -C "" <<<y >/dev/null 2>&1` to create new key pair which will overwrite the existing one and run `terraform apply` to update public key in your Github account.

 ## Terraform state file management